srewashimondal/cognition/README.md

 **AI-Powered, Employee-Centered Retail Training Platform**

 Cognition is an interactive Learning Management System (LMS) designed to improve retail onboarding by focusing on real-world skill transfer, employee confidence, and situational readiness.
-Built as a **Senior Design I** project at **The City College of New York**, Cognition rethinks traditional compliance-driven training by centering the employee experience—especially for **young, first-time, and neurodivergent workers**.
+Built as a **Senior Design I** project at **The City College of New York**, Cognition rethinks traditional compliance-driven training by centering the employee experience, especially for **young, first-time, and neurodivergent workers**.

 ---